Waseda Research Zone - Latest News on Project Research -

 [Commentary: Waseda Research Institute for Science and Engineering, University Research Initiative]

 Waseda University established Vision 150 to meet a variety of objectives for the 150th anniversary of its founding (in 2032), with 13 core strategies in development.
-One of the core strategies that has been laid out is “promotion of original research and enhancement of the ability to delivery this internationally.”
+One of the core strategies that has been laid out is the “promotion of original research and enhancement of the ability to deliver this internationally.”
 In order to drive this core strategy forward in the field of science and technology, seven research initiatives for responding to social challenges were newly established with the Waseda Research Institute for Science and Engineering (WISE) at its core.
 A research institute was established for each initiative in April 2018 with the aim to pursue globally first-class research.
 In order to pursue interdisciplinary research and to strengthen international research in each field of focus, this group of research institutes, called the cluster institutes, will work cooperatively.
 There is also a plan to launch the “Waseda Earth Restoration School” (WERS) as a place where visions of future research can be formulated.

 The seven cluster institutes established for each research initiative